How To Read Your Grocery Ad Like an Insider

 As more companies battle for your grocery dollars, it has become increasingly confusing to determine how to find the best deals.
 Most retailers still publish a weekly ad (either in print or online or both), which is reliably the best place to find the best prices each week.

-Read on for six tips on how to read your grocery ads like an insider and save the most money!
+Read on for eight tips on how to read your grocery ads like an insider and save the most money!

-Retailers know that they have to grab consumers’ attention on the front page or no one will bother looking through the rest of the ad.
+Retailers know that they have to grab consumers’ attention on the front page, or no one will bother looking through the rest of the ad.
 Therefore, the hottest prices go on the front page.
-These are the features that are designed to bring you in the door and on which the retailer is often losing money.
+These features are designed to bring you in the door and on which the retailer is often losing money.
 Pay attention to these features, and if something you buy is on the front page, you likely won’t find a better price by waiting.

 Subscribe to get money-saving content by email that can help you stretch your dollars further.